CBIIT/NCI-DOE-Collab-Pilot1-Center-Loss/src/README.md

 ```

 ### Training the model
-To train the default model, run the following command:
+To train the default model, run the following commands:
 ```
 $cd ./src
 $ bash train.sh